 A good 75% of the reason why I decided I needed a month in Spain was to eat my way through all of the delicious tapas the country has to offer (the other 25% is wine and cider, obviously).

 I got a good head start on my goal in Puerta del Sol, where we ate at a few delicious restaurants.
-Lambuzo had delicious tapas and some great wine.
+Lambuzo had some of the most delicious tapas in Madrid and some great wine.
 As a huge Spanish wine fan, I went for the Ribera del Duero – so tasty!
-We loved the

 Location: Calle de las Conchas, 9